Published on December 5th, 2017 | by Ozlem Avcioglu0

 A Northern Thailand Tale : Chiang Rai and Chiang Mai

-Northern Thailand offers a staggering range of amazing destinations.
+Northern Thailand offers a staggering range of amazing destinations, you can even book a luxury Thailand tour package.
 Jungles and breathtaking pristine scenery, many small villages filled with locals, elephants in their natural habitat and hill tribes.
 The main destinations of the north are Chiang Rai, the Golden Triangle and Chiang Mai, home to more than 300 temples.

 Pervading the region is Chiang Rai’s past as the capital of Thailand’s ancient Lanna Kingdom, dating to the 13th century AD.
 Consequently, Chiang Rai attractions are some of the most awe-inspiring and rewarding in Thailand.
 Visitors can learn about the region’s dark past as the hub of opium production, immerse themselves in the ‘culture of the elephant’ visit glorious temples and architectural landmarks owing to Chiang Rai’s Lanna routes, and taste some of the most vibrant food in Southeast Asia.

 There are two great resorts in the region.
 One of them is Anantara Golden Triangle Elephant Camp, famed on-site elephant camp, designed as a traditional mahout village, offers guests unique opportunities to get up close with the famed gentle giants.